 - Various train detection systems are in use on the railway network to provide safety information about track occupancy; Some of these detection systems make use of the shorting effect of wheelsets (track circuits), other systems make use of physical phenomena, such as the influencing of a magnetic field (axle counters and detection loops) or rail deflection (pedals). - Which train detection systems are in use on which route section is stated in Appendix 15.
 Information on existing detection systems on specific tracks at railway yards and stations is not visible in Appendix 15.
 This information is available on request (see Chapter 2.1).
 It can also be consulted on the Infrastructure Register (RINF). - Railway vehicles shall at all times be compatible with the train detection systems installed on the route sections on which the vehicles are run, which in any event includes compatibility as regards shorting and circuit behaviour (train-track).
 Whether there is sufficient compatibility is determined on a case-by-case basis by the (Environmental and Transport Inspectorate on behalf of the) Minister of Infrastructure and Public Works and laid down in the vehicle licence for the specific railway vehicle.
 The compatibility requirements connected to the various detection systems are laid down in the Railway Vehicles Service Regulations 2020.
-These requirements apply to new and renewed railway vehicles and are described per detection system in Section 10 Railway Vehicles Service Regulations 2020 with reference to Annexes 5, 6 and 7.26 For non-TSI-compliant vehicles, the requirements under 1.4 of Annex 3 also apply. - In case of combination of GRS track circuits with additional detection systems (axle counters, pulse track circuits (PSSSL), pedals, mass detection loops) it is possible to run railway vehicles that do not meet the requirements with regard to detection quality27. - Route sections with only GRS and Tone Frequency track circuits are not necessarily suitable for modern electric passenger train sets running in monoculture28.
-This is indicated in the restrictions of railway vehicle service licence, with reference to the Technical File for authorisation. - Appendix 15 indicates which route sections are suitable for these electric passenger trains, regardless of whether a monoculture occurs.
+These requirements apply to new and renewed railway vehicles and are described per detection system in Section 10 Railway Vehicles Service Regulations 2020 with reference to Annexes 5, 6 and 7.
+For non-TSI-compliant vehicles, the requirements under 1.4 of Annex 3 also apply. - In case of combination of GRS track circuits with additional detection systems (axle counters, pulse track circuits (PSSSL), pedals, mass detection loops) it is possible to run railway vehicles that do not meet the requirements with regard to detection quality. - Route sections with only GRS and Tone Frequency track circuits are not necessarily suitable for modern electric passenger train sets running in monoculture.
+This is indicated in the restrictions of railway vehicle service licence, with reference to the Technical File for authorisation.

-26 See Section 10 Railway Vehicles Service Regulations 2020.
+&lt;sup>26 See Section 10 Railway Vehicles Service Regulations 2020.

-27 See the Railway Vehicles Service Regulations, Annex 5.
+&lt;sup>27 See the Railway Vehicles Service Regulations, Annex 5.

-A monoculture occurs if fewer than 2 railway vehicles with irreproachable detection quality run per hour at track level: VIRM/VIRMm, ICMm, DDZ, E-loc with carriages.
-Combinations with other types of train sets and freight trains generally do not provide sufficient guarantee that the detection quality is maintained in deteriorating conditions, such as during the autumn with leaves falling on the tracks.
+&lt;sup>28 A monoculture occurs if fewer than 2 railway vehicles with irreproachable detection quality run per hour at track level: VIRM/VIRMm, ICMm, DDZ, E-loc with carriages.